 - Also, the default magic system has spells being skills based on the IQ attribute.

-- Deliberately and consistently averted in the World of Darkness.
+- Deliberately and consistently averted.
 In both Mage: The Ascension and the later Mage: The Awakening, both a character's raw magical power and their capability with different sorts of magic were based on traits (Arete and Gnosis, respectively, for power and Spheres or Arcana for ability) completely separate from the mundane ones (including intelligence and the like).
 That means that mechanically speaking, nothing is preventing you from making a wizard who's anything from a borderline mental retard to a world-class genius - and nothing is preventing the former from being a far greater wizard than the later.
 Rotes (highly specific magical effects with a higher chance of working, as opposed to the more commonly used "improvised" magic) are always based on a mundane skill and attribute in addition to a magical one, but those could just as easily be Stamina and Streetwise as Intelligence and Science.

 - Played straight in the fanmade Genius: The Transgression, though: while the raw power of your Mad Science and your various capabilities within the field are determined by independent traits (Inspiration and Axioms), the actual process of creating Wonders always depends upon a mental attribute (intelligence if you're working methodically in a lab, wits if you're kitbashing on the spot), so a stupid Mad Scientist wouldn't last long.
 To prevent this, each Mad Scientist actually gets a bonus to either attribute during character creation - making sure that there wouldn't be, by default, any stupid ones, that they'd be smarter than the average person on average, and that they would be far more likely to be literal geniuses rather than just Mad ones.

 - Averted in Feng Shui, which has a separate Magic stat that has no connection to the mental statistics.